box/box-content-preview/README.md

 * Desktop Chrome, Firefox, Safari, Edge, and Internet Explorer 11
 * Limited support for mobile web - previews will render but some controls may not work

-If your browser doesn't natively support Promises, include a Promise library (e.g. Bluebird) before the main Preview script.
+If you are using Internet Explorer 11, which doesn't natively support promises, include a polyfill.io script (see sample code below) or a Promise library like Bluebird.

 Current Version
 ---------------